| Monthly Tech-Tip | No tracking! No ads! | |

 A jigger mold is about to be poured in these two 3D-printed housings.
-This is a demo, the plaster model of the outside shape has not yet been smoothed and soaped.
-When that is done it will be glued onto the clamping baseplate using a sticky ball clay slip, it will be held on-center using a custom printed spacer ring.
-The ring is different depending on the method.
+This is a demo, the plaster model of the outside shape of the bowl itself has not yet been smoothed and soaped.
+It will be clay-glued or screwed onto the clamping baseplate.
+It is held on-center using a spacer ring (shown in place here).

-Top: The outside shell was 3D printed in two halves and it is being clamped onto a clamping baseplate, tightly against the ring.
-When the plaster has set this shell will be removed and the bowl form will drop out leaving the completely jigger mold.
+Top (method 1): The outside two-piece shell is clamped onto a clamping baseplate, tightly around the spacer ring.
+When the plaster has set this shell is removed and the bowl form drops out leaving the complete jigger mold.

 A cereal bowl jigger mold made using 3D printing